Mateusz Klich

-Mateusz Andrzej Klich ([maˈtɛ.uʂ ˈklix]; born 13 June 1990) is a Polish professional footballer who plays as a midfielder for D.C.
-United and the Poland national team.
+Mateusz Andrzej Klich ([maˈtɛ.uʂ ˈklix]; born 13 June 1990) is a Polish professional footballer who plays as a midfielder for Ekstraklasa club Cracovia.

 Club career

 Cracovia

 Born in Tarnów, Klich debuted in the Ekstraklasa in November 2008.
 During the 2009–10 season, he gradually became a regular in Cracovia's starting eleven.

 Wolfsburg

 On 14 June 2011, he signed with Bundesliga side VfL Wolfsburg on a three-year deal.
 Wolfsburg paid €1.5 million for Klich, making him the most valuable player in Cracovia's club history.

 PEC Zwolle

 Klich was sent on loan to Dutch club PEC Zwolle for half a season before making the transfer permanent for a fee reported as €200,000, with Wolfsburg securing a repurchase option.
 During his time at Zwolle he won the 2013–14 KNVB Cup on 20 April 2014 beating Ajax 5–1 in the final which also saw the side obtain Europa League qualification.